RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: RETENTION

-Although \textit{naive unified mapping} generally demands more TCAMs than \textit{naive independent mapping}, the energy-saving precharge mechanism proposed in DT2CAM \cite{DT2CAM} can help mitigate energy waste by deactivating unmatched rows early.
-Moreover, input pre-processing dominates energy consumption in inference acceleration, as CPU computations are significantly more power-intensive than in-memory search operations.
-Given that many nodes are shared among multiple trees, \textit{naive unified mapping} reduces input pre-processing overhead, making it more energy-efficient than \textit{naive independent mapping}.
+While \textit{naive unified mapping} generally demands more TCAMs than \textit{naive independent mapping}, the energy-saving precharge mechanism proposed in DT2CAM \cite{DT2CAM} can help mitigate energy waste by deactivating mismatched rows early.
+Furthermore, given that input pre-processing dominates energy consumption, as CPU computation is considerably more power-intensive than in-memory search operation (refer to Table~\ref{tab:energy} for detailed statistics), and that \textit{naive unified mapping} requires fewer iterations of query packing due to query sharing, it is more energy-efficient than \textit{naive independent mapping}.
 Therefore, based on the above observations, we categorize the optimization criteria of data placement strategies into two types: energy-efficient mapping and space-efficient mapping.
-The key difference between these two types is whether to minimize memory usage at the cost of increased computational overhead.
+The key difference is whether to minimize capacity requirement at the cost of increased computational overhead.